ArchipelagoElects/ArchipelagoElects.github.io/_pages/about.md

 title: "About"
 ---

-Started by two island enthusiasts with wide knowledge about politics around Europe, electoral systems, and political contexts. and a few islands.
+Project has been started by two island enthusiasts with wide knowledge about politics around Europe, its electoral systems and political contexts.
+And a few islands.